 This way students can hear and see the different writing strategies at work, and they will know how to use them when they begin to write.

-You can get this simple labeling template in my Resource Library as a free download!
+You can get both of these simple labelling templates in my Resource Library as free downloads!

 I have a set of 40 class books in my store if you would like to try them with your class.
 You can find them here: